 Negligence refers to the driver’s failure to fulfil their duty to act in a careful manner while driving.
 In vehicular manslaughter cases, negligence will be determined to be either ordinary or gross.
 This ruling then directly affects the penalties the guilty driver will face.

 - Gross negligence defines acts that pose a greater threat to public safety.
 It creates a high risk for injuries or death as a direct result of the driver’s actions.
 In gross negligence cases, the driver is typically aware of the dangerous conditions they are creating.

 - Ordinary negligence applies to simpler distractions and inattentiveness.
 It is far less malicious in nature.
 Whereas gross negligence assumes the driver purposely acted carelessly while being aware of the danger they were creating and harm they could inflict, ordinary negligence is more of a temporary lapse in judgement.
 The driver is still thought to be conducting themselves in a careful-enough manner without an intent to endanger others on the road.

 To prove gross vehicular manslaughter, certain facts, such as speeding or ignoring the advice of others, must be present.
-Whether you have been charged with vehicular manslaughter or gross vehicular manslaughter for your offense, you need the legal assistance of our criminal defense lawyers.
+Whether you have been charged with vehicular manslaughter or gross vehicular manslaughter for your offense, you need the legal assistance of our defense lawyers.